KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/fam_description.png " ")

-6. Now update the genres duality view.
-Copy the code and click **Run Statement**
+6. Update the Genres Duality View and add the description by running the following code:
     ```
     <copy>
     UPDATE GENRES_DV g set g.data = json_transform(data, SET '$.genre_description' = 'Family: Heartwarming and inclusive entertainment for all ages.
 Dive into a world of love, laughter, and togetherness as you embark on delightful adventures and celebrate the power of family bonds.')
 WHERE g.data.genre_name = 'Family';